ioBroker/ioBroker.rest-api/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (@GermanBluefox) Packages were updated
+* (@GermanBluefox) Allowed to define the response content type by sendTo queries

 ### 4.0.1 (2026-02-17)
 * (@GermanBluefox) Corrected some minor issues